wbcmedia/wbcmedia.github.io/2026/draft.md

 # Mission Not Possible

+- **Do we need to make more of everyone setting things up then hiding**
 - Freddie and Mrs Buttermuffin wheel the cake in and set the alarms
 - Gideon descends from the ceiling to try to get to the cake.
 - He removes the real will from the cake.